ooples/pine_script_docs/source/faq/Programming.rst

 What does scope mean?
 ---------------------

 There are only two types of scope: global and local.
 Some people will prefer using the terminology of local blocks instead of local scopes but it means the same thing.
 In the latest version of Pine Script™, the easiest way to remember the difference between global and local is that a local block is indented using a tab or 4 spaces.
 For a more in-depth overview of scopes, please read `this article <https://www.tradingview.com/pine-script-docs/en/v5/language/Script_structure.html#code>`__.

 ::
     //@version=5
-    indicator("Scope Example")
+    indicator("Scope example")

     // global scope
     int cond1 = close > open ?
 1 : -1